What Candidates Hate: 10 Important Ideas to Keep in Mind

 2. Regular Communication and Updates:

-Maintain regular communication with candidates to provide updates on the status of their application.
+Maintain regular communication with candidates to provide updates on the status of their applications.
 Even if decisions are still pending, transparent communication helps manage expectations and demonstrates the organization’s commitment to keeping candidates informed.

 3. Empower Decision-Makers: